shaiksahilrizwan/VIT_Grade_Calculator/README.md

 3. index.js - The JavaScript file containing the logic for GPA calculation.

 **Code Overview**

 **HTML**
-The HTML file contains the structure of the application, including dropdowns for grades and credits, and a button to calculate the GPA.
+The HTML file contains the application's structure, including dropdowns for grades and credits, and a button to calculate the GPA.

 **CSS**
 The CSS file defines the styles for the application, including the background, layout, and responsiveness.